 8. Quinoa Milk

-Quite possibly the most edgy and unusual milk so far, this option has a rather unexpected taste that is either loved or hated.
+Quite possibly the edgiest and unusual milk so far, this option has a rather unexpected taste that is either loved or hated.
 Quinoa is a rich source of protein and contains all nine essential amino acids, therefore, quinoa milk has a high protein content too.
 If making homemade quinoa milk, it is advisable to use cooked quinoa because raw quinoa has a saponin coating, and requires thorough washing to use.